Levy and funding information

 The levy and co-investment funding routes can be used to train both existing employees or new employees of virtually any age as long as they are at least 16 years old.

-TSP Learn can support you in the training of existing employees and the recruitment of apprentices through the Government website “Recruit an Apprentice”
+TSP Learn can support you in the training of existing employees and the recruitment of apprentices through the .Gov website: “Recruit an Apprentice”

 We hope that this information has been helpful for you.
 If you have any questions or concerns, please do get in touch with us.